RiiConnect24/RiiConnect24-DNS-Server/README.md

 First, make sure that your Wii is connected to the same network as your computer is.

+If you use Pi-hole, please see [Setting up Pi-hole](#Setting-up-Pi-hole)

 # Running on Windows:

-Run the .exe provided [on this site](https://github.com/RiiConnect24/RiiConnect24-DNS-Server/releases).
+Run the .exe provided [on the releases page](https://github.com/RiiConnect24/RiiConnect24-DNS-Server/releases).
 If your antivirus notifies you about the .exe file, allow it and run it.
 If it doesn't work, you should also allow communication for this this .exe in your firewall settings.

 # Running on Linux/macOS: